Ko Te Tangata, For the People

 Main campus: Hamilton

-whanaungatanga between new and returning students.
-Both Waikato campuses offer the only full immersion te reo Māori diploma at a University, Te Tohu Paetahi, which has paved the way for the revitalisation of te reo Māori for 30 years.
-With national and internationally recognised academic staff across the disciplines, support structures to you help achieve and a free bus from our surrounding
+Both Waikato campuses offer the only full immersion te reo Māori diploma at a university, Te Tohu Paetahi, which has helped revitalise te reo Māori for 30 years.
+Our Māori academic staff are internationally recognised leaders in Indigenous knowledge, so you’ll be learning from the best.

-WEBSITE KEY WORD SEARCH: Māori, Māori Student Support
+Website key word search: Māori, Māori Student Support